DoctorDerek/calendar-appointments/README.md

 - `0.4.1` Flattened @/components/\*_/_ to @/components/\* for organization
 - `0.4.2` Replaced bug-prone indices in React key props with unique IDs
 - `0.4.3` Enabled Jest support for TypeScript .tsx files with babel-jest
-- `0.5.0` Added 100% unit test coverage for the existing functionality
+- `0.5.0` Wrote unit and integration test coverage for the existing code
-- `0.6.0` Add tests for Next.js pages, bringing test coverage up to 100%
+- `0.6.0` Added tests for Next pages, bringing app test coverage to 100%
+- `0.7.0`